Hôtel de Besenval: House of Besenval: A Swiss family, well connected – the French and the Polish connections

 Pierre Victor's father: Jean Victor, Baron de Besenval de Brunstatt, a Swiss military officer, politician and diplomate in French service.
-He served as French ambassador to Sweden, Poland and the Nordic countries, which was exceptional given that he was not French.
-And yet he enjoyed the trust of King Louis XIV and Philippe II de Bourbon, Duc d'Orléans et Régent de France (1715–1723).
+He served as French envoy to the northern courts, with a primary focus on Saxony–Poland and broader diplomatic responsibilities across northern and eastern Europe during the Great Northern War – a notable role for a Swiss-born diplomat in French service.
+He enjoyed the confidence of both: King Louis XIV and Philippe II de Bourbon, Duc d'Orléans et Régent de France (1715–1723).
 Portrayed by Nicolas de Largillière in 1720.

 Paved the way for her son's French career: Katarzyna, Baronne de Besenval de Brunstatt, née Bielińska (1684–1761), Pierre Victor's mother.
-While Voltaire conceded wit and modesty to her, Jean-Jacques Rousseau considered her stubborn and too conceited.
-Rousseau felt insulted by the Baronne de Besenval and remarked: "The only person who received me badly, and from whom I would have least expected this injustice, was Madame de Besenval."
+While Voltaire acknowledged in her both wit and modesty, Jean-Jacques Rousseau deemed her stubborn and excessively conceited.
+Rousseau felt insulted by the Baronne de Besenval and remarked: "The only person who received me with ill grace, and from whom I had least reason to expect such injustice, was Madame de Besenval."
 Portrayed by Nicolas de Largillière in 1720.

 The family de Besenval, or von Besenval as they were called in their hometown of Solothurn, had long and close ties to the French royal family, the House of Bourbon, also thanks to their family ties to the highest circles in Poland.
 The family became rich through the salt trade and the mercenary business with France.

-Pierre Victor, Baron de Besenval de Brunstatt, was the son of Jean Victor, Baron de Besenval de Brunstatt, who was a colonel in the regiment of the Swiss Guards of France.
-Jean Victor de Besenval was a descendant from a family originally from Torgnon in the Aosta Valley, which had risen socially in the service of King Louis XIV and had received a title of baron (Reichsfreiherren) of the Holy Roman Empire from Emperor Leopold I in 1695.
-Furthermore, already in February 1655, Martin de Besenval (1600–1660), Jean Victor's grandfather, was ennobled by King Louis XIV and raised to the knighthood in 1658 in gratitude for his merit for the French crown.
-The letters of nobility also applied to the descendants.
+Pierre Victor, Baron de Besenval de Brunstatt, was the son of Jean Victor, Baron de Besenval de Brunstatt, who was a colonel in the Regiment of Swiss Guards of France.
+Jean Victor de Besenval was a descendant of a family originally from Torgnon in the Aosta Valley, which had risen socially in the service of King Louis XIV and had received the title of baron (Reichsfreiherr) of the Holy Roman Empire from Emperor Leopold I in 1695.
+Furthermore, already in February 1655, Martin de Besenval (1600–1660), Jean Victor's grandfather, was ennobled by King Louis XIV and raised to knighthood in 1658 in recognition of his service to the French Crown.
+The letters of nobility also extended to his descendants.